oVirt/ovirt-site/source/feature/ipv6-support.html.md

 ### Comments and Discussion

-#### Opened questions
+#### Open questions

-*   Should we provide option to add more IPv6 addresses to Edit Network static configuration?
+*   Should we provide option to add more than one IPv6 address to Edit Network static configuration?
 Is it possible to use with parameter in IPV6ADDR_SECONDARIES in ifcfg <http://www.cyberciti.biz/faq/redhat-centos-rhel-fedora-linux-add-multiple-ip-samenic/>
 *   What is the meaning of having both IPv4 AND IPv6 address for the same network?
+E.g., if this is a migration network, which of the addresses should qemu use?
 *   How to handle multiple gateways with IPv6?
+Currently the sourceRoute.py code assumes IPv6, and our understanding of IPv6 routing is poor.

 #### Discussion